Fdawgs/ydh-discharge-summary-form/README.md

 ## Will additional features be added?

-Due to hardships faced during its intial development as documented in the previous question, the initial release only attempts to mimic the original Inpatient Discharge Summary SharePoint form.
+Due to hardships faced during its initial development as documented in the previous question, the initial release only attempts to mimic the original Inpatient Discharge Summary SharePoint form.

 Any further changes or additions that need to be made after the release of v1.0.0 will require a high-quality formal specification, and oversight from a digitally fluent project manager.